jerryfletcher21/roboauto/README.md

 $ roboauto take-order --no-node YourRobotName order-id 0.01 YourRobotName PeerRobotName order-id sell btc 0.01-0.03 0.40 On-Chain BTC Waiting for taker bond lnbc...

-# pay the invoice with an external wallet
+# pay the bond invoice with an external wallet

-# pay the escrow if you are the seller
+## if you are the seller

+# get the escrow invoice
 $ roboauto escrow-pay --no-node YourRobotName YourRobotName PeerRobotName order-id sell btc 0.01 0.40 On-Chain BTC Waiting only for seller trade collateral lnbc...
+# pay the escrow invoice with an external wallet

+## if you are the buyer

+# get the correct invoice amount
+# robosats only specifies the full amount, the correct invoice should
+# take into account the budget ppm, that should be subtracted from the
+# full amount
+# roboauto invoice-amount-calculate calculates the correct amount

+# with default budget ppm
+$ roboauto invoice-amount-calculate "$(roboauto order-info YourRobotName | jq -r '.order_response_json.trade_satoshis')" correct-invoice-amount

+# with specified budget ppm
+$ roboauto invoice-amount-calculate --budget-ppm=2000 "$(roboauto order-info YourRobotName | jq -r '.order_response_json.trade_satoshis')"
+correct-invoice-amount

-# or generate the invoice with an external wallet and submit it if you are the buyer
+# generate the invoice with an external wallet and submit it
+$ roboauto invoice-send YourRobotName invoice YourRobotName PeerRobotName order-id sell btc 0.01 0.40 On-Chain BTC Waiting only for buyer invoice YourRobotName order-id invoice sent successfully

+# if you have used a different budget ppm than the default one above, it
+# should also be used here
-$ roboauto invoice-send YourRobotName invoice
+$ roboauto invoice-send --budget-ppm=2000 YourRobotName invoice
+YourRobotName PeerRobotName order-id sell btc 0.01 0.40 On-Chain BTC Waiting only for buyer invoice YourRobotName order-id invoice sent successfully
 ```

 ## Features